taniaolivia/Viami-Front/README.md

 Please ensure that you have Flutter and Dart installed on your machine before running this command.

+## Stopping the Application

+To stop the application running you can just click "q" to quit.

 ## License

 This project is licensed under the terms of the MIT license.